elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 and then the command is invoked with `system`.

 The variable `puVar1` is loaded from `nvram_get("ui_language")`.
-NVRAM stands for _Non-Volatile RAM_ which is data that "survives" a reboot, in this case, the language of the user interface since we don't want it to change on every restart of the router.
+NVRAM stands for _Non-Volatile RAM_ which is data that "survives" a reboot, in this case, the language of the user interface since we don't want it to change whenever the router restarts.

 Luckily for us, we can control this value!